Szczurk3y/RepositoryFinder/README.md

 - MVVM
 - Pager 3
 # Getting Started:
-download the app from Google Play Store
+Download the app from the Google Play Store